dsrkafuu/dsr-blog/README.md

 ## LICENSE

+This project and all contributors shall not be responsible for any dispute or loss caused by using this project.

-The theme is released under the `Apache License 2.0`, for more information read the [LICENSE](https://github.com/dsrkafuu/dsr-blog/blob/master/LICENSE).
+This project is released under the `GNU AGPLv3`, for more information read the [License](https://github.com/dsrkafuu/dsr-blog/blob/main/LICENSE).

 **Copyright © 2018-present DSRKafuU (<https://dsrkafuu.net>)**